divij-pawar/comp5130/README.md

+# Switch Marketplace - A micro-marketplace for universities
 # Introduction
 This project involves creating a website where users can buy and sell items within their university campus.
 Each university acts as a local marketplace, enabling short-distance, in-person transactions.
 The platform's role is to connect buyers and sellers, without handling payments or order fulfillment.
 # What?